SuperOffice/SDK-Doc/NetServer.Web.Services/Reference/Webhooks/Webhooks.md

 ```

 This will register the webhook, and check that the `TargetUrl` responds to a test POST.
+The  `TargetUrl` must
+* be https
+* have a valid TLS certificate.
+* respond 200 OK when it receives a POST with a test event.

-When the event(s) happen (`contact.changed` for example), then the Target URL is notified by HTTP POST using a message like the one described here:
+When the event(s) happen (`contact.changed` for example), then the Target URL is notified by HTTP POST using a message like the one shown here:

 ```json
 {